HIV TREATMENT IN AUSTRALIA: A BRIEF HISTORY

 Research for other treatments continued and as new drugs were approved they were selected for treatment and used in isolation.
 The efficacy of the drugs ranged wildly from person to person and this determined which drug you would be prescribed.

 Treatment with a single drug or Monotherapy proved problematic as HIV with its high mutation rate can become resistant to a particular drug if used over a period of time.
 Copies of this resistant strain of the virus could then multiply and then resume attacking the body’s immune system.

 The recognition of this resistance led to the development of combination therapy – also known as HAART (highly active antiretroviral therapy).
 This treatment would use multiple classes of antiretroviral drugs together to create a therapy that would prevent a single strain of the HIV virus gaining the upper hand in the body.
 This was only possible in the late 90’s when a number of different classes of drugs become available.

-Treatment today is far less toxic, assists in faster immune recovery and is much easier to take.
+Treatment today is far less toxic, has fewer side effects, assists in faster immune recovery and is much easier to take.
 Early combination therapy required you to take a great number of pills in one day, where presently you can expect to take as little as one once a day.

-Of course this may not be the case for all people, and from the point of diagnosis you will have to work towards a smaller dosage in co-operation with your doctor, but from an overall perspective treatment today is better than it’s ever been before.
+Of course this may not be the case for all people, and from the point of diagnosis you will have to work towards a smaller dosage in cooperation with your doctor, but from an overall perspective treatment has come a long way since the early days of the HIV epidemic.